cronkitedata/cronkite-docs/docs/general/01-resources.md

 ## Projects from me or my colleagues

-I include projects that I worked on and that I oversaw as a data editor not because they're so great, but because I understand the work that went into them.
+I'll add projects that me or my colleagues have worked on not because they're great, but because I understand the work that wento them.
 Sadly, The Washington Post's site didn't do a good job archiving some of them, so you have a pdf of the newspaper here.

 * [A Death in St. Augustine](http://www.pbs.org/wgbh/pages/frontline/death-in-st-augustine/) from Frontline / NYT as an example of weaving data into a narrative.
 On the Times' site, it was published as [Two Gunshots on a Summer Night](http://www.nytimes.com/projects/2013/two-gunshots/index.html), with a [secondary story](http://www.nytimes.com/projects/2013/police-domestic-abuse/index.html) that is a little more data-wonky.
 Note the ending comparison -- those came from our various datasets.
 (2013)

 * ["Police Chiefs, Looking to Diversify Forces, Face Structural Hurdles"](https://www.nytimes.com/2015/11/08/us/politics/police-chiefs-looking-to-diversify-forces-face-structural-hurdles.html), Matt Apuzzo and Sarah Cohen, The New York Times, Nov.
 7, 2015.
 This is a routine story, not a project, which makes it a little easier to understand.
-The [cleaned up data]() for this project is a good practice dataset, and you can see how I found Chief Riley.
+The [cleaned up data]({{site.baseurl}}/assets/data/xlexamples/lemas2012_proportions.xlsx) for this project is a good practice dataset, and you can see how I found Chief Riley.
 (2015)

+## Open source investigations

+At some point, I'll probably create a section for open source investigations.
+OSI is a term borrowed from intelligence agencies, which refer to investigations that are based on publicly available data, either for free or purchased.
+Many of these stories piece together visual clues to find answers.
+Some, especially in the human rights arenas, mix the archival data, images and social media with interviews of participants.
+It's much more common internationally than in the US.

+### An example of an open source investigation:

+This is a Twitter thread on how BBC Africa uncovered the place, time, and people involved in a horrifying murder in Camaroon.
+BBC Africa Eye published, "[Anatomy of a Killer](https://www.youtube.com/watch?v=XbnLkc6r3yc)" based on the research.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">THREAD<br><br>In July 2018, a horrifying video began to circulate on social media. <br><br>2 women &amp; 2 young children are led away by a group of soldiers.
+They are blindfolded, forced to the ground, and shot 22 times. <a href="https://twitter.com/hashtag/BBCAfricaEye?src=hash&amp;ref_src=twsrc%5Etfw">#BBCAfricaEye</a> investigated this atrocity.
+This is what we found... <a href="https://t.co/oFEYnTLT6z">pic.twitter.com/oFEYnTLT6z</a></p>&mdash; BBC News Africa (@BBCAfrica) <a href="https://twitter.com/BBCAfrica/status/1044186344153583616?ref_src=twsrc%5Etfw">September 24, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+### OSI resources

+* "[How to conduct an open-source investigation](https://www.newyorker.com/culture/culture-desk/how-to-conduct-an-open-source-investigation-according-to-the-founder-of-bellingcat) according to the founder of Bellingcat", by Ned Bauman, New Yorker, August 30, 2018

+* [Finding people of interest on Facebook](https://osintcurio.us/2019/08/22/the-new-facebook-graph-search-part-1/), by the anonymouse "technisette" on *We are OSINTCurio.us*.
+You can also use [Henk Van Ess's form](https://graph.tips/beta/) to create a link.

+* [Tell, Explain, Describe](https://nixintel.info/osint/tell-explain-describe-asking-the-right-questions-to-get-the-right-answers-quiztime-25th-june-2019/) ...
+Asking the right questions to get the right answers", from @nixintel

+* Follow @quiztime to see OSI challenges for geolocation puzzles each week.
+Here's an example solution, again from Steve aka @nixintel.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/EG0hCme89js" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>